Unscrambling the Facts about Eggs

 - Yolk Colour – This is influenced by the feed of the hens.
 More bugs, (healthy) food scraps and grass usually means darker yolks.
 Adding marigold or other “darkening” plants to the hen’s diet can also darken the yolk.

-- Feed – Chickens are not naturally vegetarian.
-When put out to pasture, they dig up and ingest worms and bugs, along with grass and grains.
+- Vegetarian – Chickens are not naturally vegetarian.
+When put out to pasture, they dig up worms and bugs, along with grass and grains.
 A vegetarian egg label signifies that the feed does not contain animal by-products.

-- Free-range: The “range” that hens actually move about freely in is still open to debate.
-Access to outdoors and fresh air may be just that – access, rather than actuality.
+- Free-range – The “range” that hens actually move about freely in is still open to debate but they do have access to outdoors and fresh air which is missing from barn and cage free hens.